Sameen-K-A/CallingApp-Backend/docs/users.md

 ## 📞 8.
 Get Telecallers

-Get list of online/on-call telecallers with pagination.
+Get list of online/on-call telecallers with pagination and current call charges.
 Only shows APPROVED telecallers who are ONLINE or ON_CALL.
+Response includes audio and video call charges per second.

 ### Get Telecallers Endpoint